Your Last Formal Step Into Amateur Radio

-There are many radio clubs around Australia offering advanced licence training, charges associated with the courses are up to the individual radio club, however can be from as little as $10.00, we suggest checking with your local club.
-You will also need to purchase some support technical reference information such as the ARRL handbook or the Radio Theory handbook, these publications can be purchased online via the WIA bookshop.
+There are many radio clubs around Australia offering advanced licence training, charges associated with the courses are up to the individual radio club, we suggest checking with your local club.
+You may also wish to purchase some support technical reference information such as the ARRL handbook or the Radio Theory handbook, these publications can be purchased online via the WIA bookshop.

 Besides providing training the clubs are the ideal places to learn all about amateur radio.
 You can meet other hams, attend interesting lectures, and find out lots of information.
 If you decide to take up amateur radio as a hobby you will soon learn there are hundreds of different facets to the hobby.
 The standard time for training is around 50 to 100 hours.
 Some clubs will conduct training over several nights and some over a weekend.
 The 50 question multiple choice written assessment and the regulations assessment takes around 1.5 hours.